-When a division of assets is required, the business is assigned a “fair market value” which is equal to the estimated amount of its worth if it were sold.
+When a division of assets is required, the business is assigned a “fair market value,” which is equal to the estimated amount of its worth if it were sold.
 Sometimes real estate specialists or business appraisers must be called in to make a fair judgment.
 The court also accepts the financial records of a business to demonstrate annual profits.
 Tax returns are frequently included as well.
 Contributions to the business are also taking into consideration.
 A passive increase in value is the appreciation that results solely from economic forces.
 For example, if shares of a separately owned stock triple in value while the owner does nothing but hold those shares in a brokerage account, the increase is passive.
-If, however, the stock of a closely held company appreciates in value due to the active efforts of the owner, that is considered an active increase.
+If, however, the stock of a closely held company appreciates due to the owner’s active efforts, that is considered an active increase.
 Active efforts include personal activity and financial contributions.
-While the spouse of a business owner sometimes has a claim to increased value due to direct participation in the business, such participation is not necessary.
+While the spouse of a business owner sometimes claims to increased value due to direct participation in the business, such participation is not necessary.
 A court can still find that the spouse’s activities as a marital partner—homemaker, parent, or companion—assisted the owner’s ability to work in the business, thereby making the active increase in value the product of the couple’s joint efforts.

 3. Distribute Marital Property

 There are many options in the distribution of marital assets.
 A couple can decide to co-own the business and continue working together.
 If the divorce is amicable, this is a good option.
-Another option is to sell the business to a third party and divide the proceeds after debts related to the business have been paid.
+Another option is to sell the business to a third party and divide the proceeds after the business’s debts have been paid.
 A third option is for one spouse to buy out the other.
-Typically, this option can be challenging due to a lack of liquid assets belonging to one spouse which would be necessary for the buyout.
+Typically, this option can be challenging due to a lack of liquid assets belonging to one spouse, which would be necessary for the buyout.